r-eifler/IPEXCO-backend/README.md

 - `ALLOW_REGISTRATION` set to `true` allows new users to register (default `false`)
 - `ALLOW_USER_STUDY_USERS` set to `true` allows users to participate in a user study
 - `OPENAI_API_KEY`: the API key for the OpenAI service.
-It is mandatory to set this variable with you own valid key if you want to use the LLM interfaces.
+It is mandatory to set this variable with your own valid key if you want to use the LLM interfaces.
 These keys are generated from the Open AI Platform (https://platform.openai.com/api-keys).

 ### Run